 Providing for the more able, gifted and talented should be more than just a few extra problems for homework.
 The best definition I’ve seen of More Able, Gifted and Talented comes courtesy of Françoys Gagné.
 “Gifted students are those whose potential is distinctly above average in one or more of the following domains of human […]

 Ability setting or mixed ability classes?
 Either way, it’s still setting to a degree.
 Around 80% of state primary schools have only mixed ability classes.
-The majority of state secondary schools, nominally mixed ability, have ability setting to some degree.
+The majority of state secondary schools, nominally mixed ability, have setting to some degree.
 And, surprising as it may seem, the numbers are identical for independent schools.
-When a […]
+When a school […]

 School reports and parents evenings are snapshots of a pupil’s past achievements and progress.
 They should be an integral part of a forward looking process.
 Typically twice a year, school reports are an opportunity to take stock of a pupil’s progress, a snapshot.
 They include a summary of what the curriculum has covered and will […]